Aydin

 ABOUT AYDIN

-Aydin is not a big place, its population is approximately 250000 people, so it’s much smaller than Istanbul, Bursa and Izmir, that I visited prior to coming to Kusadasi and Aydin.
+Aydin is not a big place, its population is approximately 250000 people, so it’s much smaller than Istanbul, Bursa and Izmir, that I visited before Kusadasi and Aydin.

 That was also one reason why I wanted to stay in Aydin.
 I wanted a place that was not going to be a hard work, somewhere where I could spend a couple of days resting.
 There was still a lot of travelling ahead of me and I didn’t want to burn out, especially as I had already spent three intensive weeks in Turkey.

 As you will see in this post, Aydin is not like other cities that I visited in Turkey, but that’s perfectly fine.
-I didn’t choose Aydin because of its historical heritage.
+I didn’t choose Aydin because of its historic heritage.

-In the photos above and below, you can see the Aydin’s main street – Adnan Menderes Boulevard.
+In the photo below, you can see the Aydin’s main street – Adnan Menderes Boulevard.
 Basically, that’s the way the city is now.

 Adnan Menderes Boulevard - Aydin